 Federal employees have different programs for federal workers' compensation benefits.
-The Federal Employee's Compensation Act (FECA) allows for the recovery of benefits when a federal employee is either disabled or killed as a result of an injury or disease "sustained while in the performance of duty."
-FECA is available to federal employees regardless of the length of time on the job or the type of position.
+The Federal Employee's Compensation Act (FECA) is an important relevant law.
+This Act allows recovery of benefits when a federal employee is either disabled or killed as a result of an injury or disease on the job.
+FECA is available to federal employees regardless of the time on the job or the type of position.

-Other laws that play a role in the compensation of certain employees include: The Outer Continental Shelf Lands Act, the Death on the High Seas Act, and the Defense Base Act (for employees working on defense bases or public works projects outside the U.S.).
+Other laws that play a role in the compensation of employees include the Outer Continental Shelf Lands Act, the Death on the High Seas Act, and the Defense Base Act (for employees working on military bases or public works projects outside the U.S.).

 State and Local Employees